TheDoctor0/openvas-docker-lite/README.md

 This will synchronize OpenVAS feeds before making the scan.

-Feeds update is slow, so it will take significantly more time.
+Feeds update is quite slow, so it will take significantly more time.

 ## Credits
 - Mike Splain for creating the original OpenVAS docker image